johncarlomaula/telco-churn-project/telco_eda.md

 <img src="telco_eda_files/figure-gfm/unnamed-chunk-19-1.png" width="75%" />

 Since these two variables are correlated with each other, I will only be including one of them in the model.
+To reduce the presence of noise, I decided to go with Contract since it is basically discrete version of tenure.
+I will also recode it to **Monthly Contract** since the majority of churning customers have *month-to-month* contracts.

 ### 4.3 Paperless Billing and Payment Method